-Anyone that’s followed Windows 10 closely already knows that Microsoft isn’t releasing new versions of Windows like it used to.
-Instead of giving its operating system (OS) an overhaul every few years, Windows 10 was released as a platform, where smaller, tangible semi-annual free updates have become the custom.
+Anyone that’s followed Windows 10 closely already knows that Microsoft just isn’t releasing new versions of Windows like it used to.
+Instead of overhauling its operating system (OS) every few years, Microsoft created Windows 10, released as a platform that receives more minor yet tangible semi-annual free updates.

 Windows 10 news

-This new approach is working out beautifully.
-Windows 10 has taken Windows 7’s mantle as the most popular OS.
-It’s exceeded 800 million users, and getting closer to that one billion mark with every passing day, thanks in large part to the continual updates, the most recent of which is the Windows 10 May 2019 Update.
+This new approach seems to be working out perfectly.
+Windows 10 has taken Windows 7’s mantle as the most popular OS, even exceeding 800 million users (and getting closer to hitting the one billion mark with every passing day).
+This is thanks in large part to the frequent updates, the most recent of which is the Windows 10 May 2019 Update.

-However, Windows 10 is way more than the sum of its updates these days.
-Right now, the OS is mutating into several different spin-offs, each of which specifically target a different type of hardware and user.
-For example, Windows 10 S Mode locks down the OS, only allowing Microsoft Store apps to be installed.
+Still, Windows 10 is much more than just the sum of its updates.
+Currently, the OS comes in several different versions, each of which is specifically crafted for different hardware and users.
+For example, Windows 10 S Mode locks down the OS, with only Microsoft Store apps allowed to be installed.
 It’s restrictive, to be sure, but it’s also the best option for low-end hardware and inexperienced users.
-Another example is Windows 10 Lite, which may be Microsoft’s early attempt to compete with the best Chromebooks and the ChromeOS.

 System Reqs and Versions